-A.11Estimated floating capital:
+A.11 Estimated floating capital:

-% Estimated floating capital 44.41
+% Estimated floating capital 42.97

-Δ 12ln dicate whether there are any restrictions (articles of incorporation, legislative or of y other nature) placed on the transfer of shares a . , , hts.
-In particular, indicate the existence of any ty • takeover of the company through acquisition of it such regimes for prior authorisation or notification • se ctor regulations, to acquisitions or transfers • • • • •
+A.12 Indicate whether there are any restrictions (articles of incorporation, legislative or of any other nature) placed on the transfer of shares and/or any restrictions on voting rights.
+In particular, indicate the existence of any type of restriction that may inhibit a takeover of the company through acquisition of its shares on the market, as well as such regimes for prior authorisation or notification that may be applicable, under sector regulations, to acquisitions or transfers of the company's financial instruments.

-A.13Indicate whether the general shareholders' meeting has resolved to adopt measures to neutralise a takeover bid by virtue of the provisions of Law 6/2007.
+A.13 Indicate whether the general shareholders' meeting has resolved to adopt measures to neutralise a takeover bid by virtue of the provisions of Law 6/2007.

-A.14Indicate whether the company has issued shares that are not traded on a regulated EU market.
+A.14 Indicate whether the company has issued shares that are not traded on a regulated EU market.